demian0311/pagin8/input/resume.md

 # Experience

-## Time Warner Cable - Member of Technical Staff, Denver, CO (Oct 10 - present)
+## Time Warner Cable - Senior Engineer, Denver, CO (Oct 10 - present)
+- Consumer portal development in Groovy and Grails.
-- Integrate with various back-end systems using scala, ReST / JSON APIs and SOAP.
+- Integrate with various back-end systems using Scala, ReST / JSON APIs and SOAP.
 - Designed and implemented web services backing the first cable iPad application to stream real-time video content.
 The application and service was awarded the 2011 Academy of Television Arts & Sciences Philo T. Farnsworth Award.
 - Wrote Android demo application featured in Samsung keynote at the 2011 Consumer Electronics Show.